bbfrederick/rapidtide/docs/usage_rapidtide.rst

     "XXX_desc-lfofilterEVDerivN_bold", "nii.gz, json", "Nth time derivative of shifted sLFO regressor", "Present if GLM is enabled (default), glmderivs > 0, and outputlevel is max"
     "XXX_desc-lfofilterInbandVarianceAfter_map", "nii.gz, json", "Inband variance after filtering", "Present if GLM is enabled (default)"
     "XXX_desc-lfofilterInbandVarianceBefore_map", "nii.gz, json", "Inband variance prior to filtering", "Present if GLM is enabled (default)"
+    "XXX_desc-lfofilterInbandVarianceChange_hist", "tsv.gz, json", "Histogram of percent of inband variance removed by GLM filter", "Present if GLM is enabled (default)"
     "XXX_desc-lfofilterInbandVarianceChange_map", "nii.gz, json", "Change in inband variance after filtering, in percent", "Present if GLM is enabled (default)"
     "XXX_desc-lfofilterMean_map", "nii.gz, json", "Intercept from GLM fit", "Present if GLM is enabled (default) and outputlevel is ≥ normal"
-    "XXX_desc-lfofilterNoiseRemoved_timeseries", "tsv.gz, json", "Variance over space of data removed by GLM filter at each timepoint", "Present if GLM is enabled (default)"
+    "XXX_desc-lfofilterNoiseRemoved_timeseries", "tsv.gz, json", "Variance over space of data removed by GLM filter at each timepoint", "Present if GLM is enabled (default) and outputlevel is ≥ less"
     "XXX_desc-lfofilterNorm_map", "nii.gz, json", "Normalized fit coefficient", "Present if GLM is enabled (default) and outputlevel is ≥ normal"
     "XXX_desc-lfofilterNormDerivN_map", "nii.gz, json", "Normalized fit coefficient for the Nth temporal derivative", "Present if GLM is enabled (default), glmderivs > 0, and outputlevel is max"
     "XXX_desc-lfofilterR2_hist", "tsv.gz, json", "Histogram of GLM filter R2 values", "Present if GLM is enabled (default)" "XXX_desc-lfofilterR2_map", "nii.gz, json", "Squared R value of the GLM fit (proportion of variance explained)", "Present if GLM is enabled (default) and outputlevel is ≥ less"
     "XXX_desc-lfofilterR_map", "nii.gz, json", "R value of the GLM fit", "Present if GLM is enabled (default) and outputlevel is ≥ normal"
     "XXX_desc-lfofilterRemoved_bold", "nii.gz, json", "sLFO signal filtered out of this voxel", "Present if GLM is enabled (default) and outputlevel is ≥ more"
-    "XXX_desc-lfofilterVarchange_hist", "tsv.gz, json", "Histogram of percent of inband variance removed by GLM filter", "Present if GLM is enabled (default)"
     "XXX_desc-maxcorr_hist", "tsv.gz, json", "Histogram of maximum correlation coefficients", "Always" "XXX_desc-maxcorr_map", "nii.gz, json", "Maximum correlation strength", "Always" "XXX_desc-maxcorrsq_map", "nii.gz, json", "Squared maximum correlation strength (proportion of variance explained)", "Always"